matrix-construct/construct/README.md

 ### SETUP

-- For standalone builds you will need to add the `deps/boost/lib` directory in your git repo to the library path:
+- For standalone builds you will need to add the included lib directories in your git repo to the library path:
 `export LD_LIBRARY_PATH=/path/to/src/deps/boost/lib:$LD_LIBRARY_PATH`
+`export LD_LIBRARY_PATH=/path/to/src/deps/rocksdb:$LD_LIBRARY_PATH`

 - We will refer to your server as `host.tld`.
 For those familiar with matrix: this is your origin and mxid `@user:host.tld` hostpart.
 If your DNS uses